Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog

+### 0.3.0
+* Added an option to use SVG placeholders as described by [Shaw](http://codepen.io/shshaw/post/responsive-placeholder-image).
+SVG placeholders have the same pixel size and aspect ratio as the original images, instead of being a single square pixel.
+This way responsive images do not need a wrapper for preserving the original aspect ratio.
+This crosses "Automatically wrapping flexible images (`max-width: 100%; height: auto;`) so that the placeholder has the right aspect ratio." off the road map ;)
+* Images with no dominant color stored in the database are now automatically skipped.
+The functionality to recalculate dominant colors for all images is the next feature I'm going to implement.

 ### 0.2.2
 * Fixed a bug where responsive images weren't revealed properly.